isabella232/mobile-services.pt-BR/help/windows-appstore/target/target-methods.md

 >
 >When you consume `winmd` methods from winJS (JavaScript), all methods automatically have their first letter lowercased.

-## Referência de classe: Targetlocationrequest
+## Referência de classe: TargetLocationRequest

 ### Propriedades